Ben10164/CPSC331/1-Principals and Theory.md

 * Make changes to objects/states in UI obvious
 * Make range of choices readily distinguishable
 * Provide/support external memory aids of •Use thumbnail images to index previously- progress viewed images

+## Lecture #09

+### Three Brains

+1. New Brain: Thinking Brain (Thinking, Planning, Deciding)
+2. Mid Brain: Mammalian Brain (Emotions, connections, Rewards)
+3. Old Brain: Reptilian Brain (Survival Instincts)

+### Two Systems

+System 1: Old brain + mid brain

+* First reactions
+* Fast, automatic, impulsive associative, emotional, and unconscious processing = limbic
+* Substitutes easier problem for problem it can’t solve
+* Bases judgments only on what it perceives; if conflicting data not present, it doesn’t exist
+* Filters perceptions based on goals and beliefs provided by System 2

+System 2: New brain

+* Thinking
+* slower, conscious reflective, deliberative, analytical, rational, logical processing = neocortex
+* Often lazy; accepts System 1 estimates even though they are often inaccurate
+* Effort and will required to operate it
+* Needed to get things exactly right

+We want to prioritize system 1: "Don't make me think"